Git Access

 • the color (catma_displaycolor)

-The values of the system Properties are to be found in the property named possibleValueList.
+The values of the system properties are to be found in the property named possibleValueList.

 The color is encoded as an integer value containing red, green and blue values encoded as bits: red component in bits 16-23, the green component in bits 8-15, and the blue component in bits 0-7.
 This corresponds to the color encoding in HTML.